• Skip to primary navigation

 4. Snorkeling

-As mentioned above, some of the best snorkeling and can be found in Bocas del Toro.
+As mentioned above, some of the best snorkeling and diving in Central America can be found in Bocas del Toro.
 The archipelago itself keeps the waters inside of the islands nice and calm.

 When it hasn’t been raining for a few days and visibility is good, the conditions for snorkeling can be perfect.
 Warm clear water over beautifully colored corals make for quite the experience.